 - Need to be plugged in as no dock

-- Always cleans at least 45 minutes (no matter how small the room)
+- Always cleans for 45 minutes regardless of the room size

 - Doesn’t always recognize obstacles

-Let’s be honest at £85 we didn’t expect the Mamibot ProVac Plus2 to be world changing or even the best robotic vacuum cleaner.
+Let’s be honest for £85, we didn’t expect the Mamibot ProVac Plus2 to be world changing or even the best robotic vacuum cleaner.

 However, if you’re looking for your first robotic vacuum cleaner and don’t want to spend over £100 then the Mamibot is worth the money.

-Sure it does have some rather large flaws like continuing to run until the timer has run out or the sensors not fully picking up objects for the unit to avoid.
-Yes, both are big problems.
-As is the smallish dustbin (300ml) and the fact you have to be involved in charging and operation.
+It does have some rather large flaws like continuing to run until the timer has run out and sensors which don’t always feel where objects are.
+Also, the small 300ml dustbin isn’t ideal, nor is fact you have to be involved in charging and operation.

 Overall the Mamibot ProVac Plus2 provides a good clean and mop on a room by room basis.
 So we can’t knock that.
 Our score 5/10.

-With its cool design, powerful 1300 Pa suction power and quiet operation, there’s so much to like about EUREKA i300 – plus at just under £200 (buy at Amazon), it’s affordable.
+With its uber-cool design, powerful 1300 Pa suction and quiet operation, there’s much to like about EUREKA i300.
+And at just under £200 (buy at Amazon), it’s affordable.

-Under the modern looking Bronze Metallic exterior sits a powerful motor which provides 1300 Pa of suction.
-This figure is slightly over the average for our list and so is more powerful than many we’ve covered.
+Under the contemporary Bronze Metallic exterior sits a powerful motor which provides 1300 Pa of suction.
+This figure is slightly more than most on our list.

 Finally, it’s virtually silent with a noise rating of 57dB.
 So you can work, sleep or watch TV while it does it thing without distracting you.